12-Month Wedding Timeline

 If you have a destination wedding, your guest list will likely be smaller.

 If both parents are helping to foot the bill, give them a fair say in the guest list.
-It’s always good to be respectful and discuss this with your family so that guests can be chosen without any awkward moments.
+It’s always good to be respectful and discuss this with your family so guests can be chosen without awkward moments.

 Select A Wedding Venue